 Heavier bats are best for a Power Hitter because they contain most of their core weight that maximizes bat drag through the zone.
 This generates the most power possible from a baseball bat.

 Thus, it is specially made for and recommended for physically strong players, power hitters that hit in the middle of the lineup and who can provide the most damage through extra base hits.

 Using a heavy bat you might have this question, do end-loaded bats hit further?
 Yes!
-Heavy bats really hit further due to its heavy and weight loaded base.
+Heavy bats really hit further due to their heavy and weight loaded base.
 The science behind “bat drag” and the force applied to a baseball from a heavy, metal bat can be found online.

 Are End-Loaded Bats Right for Me?

-- Using an End Loaded Baseball Bat, the player can hit the ball its furthest due to its aerodynamics.
+- Using an End Loaded Bat, the player can hit the ball its furthest due to its aerodynamics.